-More about James Thomson
+More about James Thompson

 DUNDEE LAD KILLED IN ACTION.

 The photograph is that of A.B.
-James Thomson, of the Royal Naval Division, eldest son of Mr Thomson, 3 Pitfour St., Dundee, who was killed in action on 10th September.
+James Thompson, of the Royal Naval Division, eldest son of Mr Thompson, 3 Pitfour St., Dundee, who was killed in action on 10th September.
 When only 16 years of age, he enlisted on 19th September, 1914, and fought at Gallipoli with the Collingwood Battalion, of which he was one of a not very extensive number of survivors.
 He was afterwards transferred to the Anson Battalion, and was a great favourite amongst his comrades.
 A.B.
 Thomson was formerly employed by Cox Bros. & Co., Ltd.

 Dundee Courier 22nd September 1916

 Additional information and image kindly supplied by Michael Caldwell

 Can you tell us more about James Thompson'?
 Some additional facts, a small story handed down through the family or perhaps a picture or an heirloom you can share online.
 Contact our curator...